tldr-pages/tldr/pages/linux/autopkgtest.md

 `autopkgtest --test-name={{testname}} -- null`

-- Download the given package, build it, and run all tests:
+- Download and build a specific package, then run all tests:

 `autopkgtest {{package}} -- null`